Grinding on with paper coupon cards

-Customers can choose to either pick up a Goody Card, or use the smartphone app, which loads rewards and coupons directly to their phones.
+Customers can use the smartphone app, which loads rewards and coupons directly to their phones.

 That's great for Yoyo, because "9/10 of my customers have a smartphone.
 It just made sense to have an app they could replace their coupon cards with".

 Goody enables Yoyo to identify her new versus returning customers, how many rewards customers have claimed, and whether their promotions are driving results.

 "It's helped me understand exactly how many customers are actually coming back - we couldn't do that without them having a Goody account".